You may have heard of type 1 and type 2 diabetes in the news and on social media, but how many types of diabetes are there really?

 - Blurred vision

 What are the most common forms of diabetes?

 Type 2 diabetes is the most common type of diabetes in the world.
 The World Health Organization reported that as of 2015, over 400 million people were affected, which is about 90-95% of cases worldwide.

-When you have type 2 diabetes, your body becomes resistant to the insulin that it produces.
+Type 2 diabetes develops when the pancreas begins to produce less insulin or when the body becomes less sensitive to the effects of insulin—known as insulin resistance.
 Type 2 diabetes is usually caused by a mix of genetics and environmental factors, such as diet and obesity.

 The main therapy for type 2 diabetes is maintaining a healthy diet and regular exercise.
 However, over time people with type 2 diabetes eventually require either insulin or oral diabetes medication.